Kagamma/satania-buddy/README.md

 A: x11, qt5, qt5pas, openssl (for IMAP)

+You also need a compositor, or else the app will show black screen.

 ##### Q: Why X11?
 Where's wayland support?

 A: Wayland's "security" measurements makes this kind of software impossible to develope.